Seneca-SRT111-Fall2026/SRT111-Lab1/README.md

 - Using negative indexing return the word "jumps" and "quick".
 - Return all charecturs in between index 2-15
 - Print "uick brown fox ju" from `words`
+- - Run the script from the terminal.
+- Take a screenshot showing:
+  - Your code
+  - Terminal output.
+This should show your username in the terminal.
+- Add this screenshot in a word document under the heading "**Lab1d**".